heiswayi/heiswayi.nrird.com/_posts/2016-12-21-powershell-script-serial-port-reader.md

 ---
 layout: post
 title: PowerShell Script - Serial Port Reader
-description: My PowerShell script for reading data from a serial port and export the captured data into a file.
+description: Initial release of my PowerShell script for reading data from a serial port and able to export the captured data into a log file.
 keywords: powershell script, serial port, serial communication, ps1
 tags: [PowerShell, SerialPort]
 comments: true
 ---

-Initial release of my PowerShell script `SerialPortReader.ps1` for reading data from a serial port and export the captured data into a file.
-This script also available on [my public gist](https://gist.github.com/heiswayi/10b412aa96d3f35d85f5f8c2e0075a33).
+This is an initial release of my PowerShell script for reading data from a serial port and able to export the captured data into a log file.
+If you're going to use it, you may copy and paste the script below and save it as `SerialPortReader.ps1`.

 ```powershell
 <#